Introduction to the Functions of the Liver

 Anatomy of the liver.
 (A) Anterior and (B) posteroinferior view.
 Source: Reproduced, with permission, from McKinley M, O’Loughlin VD.
 Human Anatomy.
 2nd ed.
 New York, NY: McGraw-Hill; 2008.

 From a microanatomical perspective, the liver is composed of structural units called hepatic lobules.
 It is easiest to think of the hepatic lobule as a two-dimensional hexagon arranged around a terminal hepatic venule (a.k.a., central vein).
 Portal tracts (a.k.a., portal triads) are located at the peripheral angles of the hexagon.
 Portal tracts contain branches of hepatic artery, portal vein, and hepatic duct and are supported by stroma.
 Surrounding the portal tract is a layer of hepatocytes called the limiting plate.
 The majority of the hepatic lobule is made up of plates of hepatocytes measuring 1–2 cells thick that radiate from the terminal hepatic venule to the periphery of the lobule.
-These hepatic plates are surrounded by hepatic sinusoids (Figures ...
+These hepatic plates are surrounded by hepatic sinusoids (Figures 11-2 and ...